jacklule/jacklule.github.io/README.md

 - Students first set up their repo site at github.io, retracing my steps at [Git Hub Pages guide above](https://pages.github.com/)
 - To publish work saved on the local computer, such as svg files produced by Chartbuilder :
 - To embed and publish work hosted on sites, such as YouTube or Tableau:
-- Students would finish an assignment, such as constructing a chart on Chartbuilder or an interactive vusualization on Tableau, get the embed code and tudents would Upload html pages from the local GitHub for Mac; 3) Copy the file path --"copy path" -- for each page and paste links into a "home page," the README.MD page for name.github.io; 4) Need to add http:// in front of file path name for correct address.
+- To "hand in" the assignment, students would: 1) Copy the file path --"copy path" -- for each the page and paste that link into a "Assignments" page, such as this README.MD page, for name.github.io; 2) They may need to add http:// in front of the file path name on their for correct address; 3) Students would then contact me with the url for their Assignment page.

 For example: Here are links to two html test documents I have uploaded to this repo: